 Proteins and fats need special monitoring.
 As far as the proteins are concerned, even though about 20-24 percent is ideal for your corgi but it is harmless to add more.
 The higher, the better because small dogs like corgis have fast working metabolism, and so they burn calories fast.
 That is why vets recommend high protein content in their diet so that despite burning their calories fast, their lean muscles must be supported.

 The only thing you need to be careful about is the protein source.
 Protein needs to be from an animal source such as meat, poultry, fish and eggs.
 Not from a plant-based source.
-Fat content in corgi diet must be controlled.
+Fat content in the corgi diet must be controlled.
 Vets recommend adding 8 percent of minimum crude fat to your corgi puppy’s diet.

 Fats from Omega fatty acids, chicken fat and salmon oil are preferred as they are known as Good Fat, but the ones which are in the form of canola oil or flaxseed are discouraged as they are known to as Bad Fat.

-Supplements such as vitamins and mineral are also a must in a corgi puppy’s diet.
+Supplements such as vitamins and minerals are also a must in a corgi puppy’s diet.
 They complete the nutritional requirement of a puppy.
 Items such as wheat, corn, and soy need to avoid as dogs are allergic to them especially wheat.
 Artificial additives are also a big No for corgis.

 Top 5 Best Food for Corgi Puppy